-On behalf of the Commanding Officer of Field Medical Training Battalion (East), let me offer my warmest welcome to the upcoming Tactical Combat Casualty Care (TCCC) and Combat Life Saver (CLS) Trainer Class.
+On behalf of the Commanding Officer of Field Medical Training Battalion (East), let me offer my warmest welcome to you for the upcoming Tactical Combat Casualty Care (TCCC)/Combat Life Saver (CLS) - Trainer Class.

 The course you will be attending will certify you as a trainer.
-Only experienced and highly skilled Corpsmen should apply for attendance.
+Only experienced and highly skilled 8404 Corpsmen should apply for attendance.
 A TCCC test will be administered at the beginning of class on day one.
 You must pass this written test with an 80% or above to remain in training.
-The test is based upon the most recently approved CoTCCC guidelines.
+The test is based upon the most recently approved CoTCCC developed TCCC Guidelines

 Prepare for Instruction